Asymptotic Performance of Time-Varying Bayesian Optimization: On the Spectrum of the Temporal Kernel Matrix

-Proposition~\ref{prop:operator_spectrum} also holds for band-limited kernels, as discussed in Appendix~\ref{app:spectrum_approx_continuous_spectral_density}.
-Consequently, all the observations made for broadband kernels in Section~\ref{sec:temp_spectrum-broadband} can also be made for band-limited kernels.
-Furthermore, using Proposition~\ref{prop:continuous_support_time_spectrum} in conjunction with $\supp(S_T) = [-\tau, \tau]$ suggests the existence of a critical sampling frequency above which some eigenvalues of $\bm K^{(n)}_T$ are 0.
-More precisely, simple reasoning shows that (i)~some eigenvalues are 0 when $1/\Delta > 2\tau$ and that (ii)~the number of positive eigenvalues in the spectrum of $\bm K^{(n)}_T$ is $n\min(1, 2\tau\Delta)$.
-These two observations relate to well-known notions in signal processing: (i)~is precisely the Nyquist rate derived in the Nyquist sampling theorem~\cite{nyquist1928certain} and (ii)~is an instance of the time-bandwidth product~\cite{landau1961prolate}.
+This simple reasoning shows that (i)~some eigenvalues are 0 when $1/\Delta > 2\tau$ and that (ii)~the number of positive eigenvalues in the spectrum of $\bm K^{(n)}_T$ is $n\min(1, 2\tau\Delta)$.
+These two observations are related to well-known notions in signal processing: (i)~$1/\Delta > 2\tau$ is precisely the Nyquist condition derived in the Nyquist sampling theorem~\citep{nyquist1928certain} and (ii)~is an instance of the time-bandwidth product~\citep{landau1961prolate}.

-Observations~(i) and~(ii) are illustrated empirically in Figure~\ref{fig:temporal_spectrum_sinc2}, generated with $k_T$ being a sinc2 kernel.
-The Fourier transform of a sinc2 function is the triangle function, which can be seen in orange in Figure~\ref{fig:temporal_spectrum_sinc2}.
-As predicted, sampling observations above the Nyquist rate $2\tau$ (see the middle and right panels in Figure~\ref{fig:temporal_spectrum_sinc2}) yields eigenvalues that are $0$.
+Observations~(i) and~(ii) are illustrated empirically in the bottom row of Figure~\ref{fig:temporal_spectrum}, generated with $k_T$ being a sinc2 kernel.
+The Fourier transform of a sinc2 function is the triangle function, which can be seen in orange in the bottom row of Figure~\ref{fig:temporal_spectrum}.
+As predicted, sampling observations above the Nyquist rate $2\tau$ (see the bottom center and bottom right panels in Figure~\ref{fig:temporal_spectrum}) yields eigenvalues that are $0$.